The ONE Ingredient that Unlocks Extraordinary Progress

 Just the other day I learned of another IT project that has spent more than double its original budget (£100m more) is 7 years late and as yet has delivered little real value to the organisation.

-Whilst a slightly more extreme example it’s fairly typical of how many large projects go, especially where technology is involved.
+Whilst a slightly more extreme example it highlights how large projects can go, especially where technology is involved.
+There is no shortage of smart people and expensive consultants involved in this case.

-It can put organisations back many years, it can cost jobs, it can ruin reputations and in some cases even cause companies to fail.
+These projects can put organisations back many years, can cost jobs, and can ruin reputations and in some cases even cause companies to fail.

 In many cases the technology takes the lion’s share of the blame.
 It wasn’t fit for purpose, too many bugs etc. Often the conversation stops there…